 The chosen assurance level EAL6 is augmentation with the requirements coming from ALC_FLR.1.
-In the chapter 7.2 the different assurance levels are shown as well as the augmentations.
+In the chapter 0 different assurance levels are shown as well as the augmentations.
 The augmentations are in compliance with the Protection Profile.

 An assurance level EAL6 with the augmentations ALC_FLR.1 is required for this type of TOE since it is intended to defend against highly sophisticated attacks without protective environment over a targeted long life time.
-Thereby, the TOE must withstand attackers with high attack potential, which is achieved by fulfilling the assurance class AVA VAN.5.
+Thereby, the TOE must withstand attackers with high attack potential, which is achieved by fulfilling the assurance class AVA_VAN.5.